bdjulian/bdjulian.github.io/Resume/index.md

 # Resume and About Me
 ## Brandon Dean Julian
-### About me

-Marketing and Information management graduate.
-Current Data Analysis masters student at University of Colorado Boulder, FBI Honors Intern, accomplished collegiate rower.
+B.S.
+Marketing and Information Management, M.S.
+Data Analytics graduate from University of Colorado Boulder, former FBI Honors Intern, and an accomplished collegiate rower.
+Currently working as a Senior Consultant, Data Scientist for Booz Allen Hamilton.

 [Resume PDF](Brandon_Julian_Resume.pdf)